britzl/defold-richtext/README.md

 * `color` (vector4) - The default color of text.
 Will be white if not specified.
 * `align` (hash) - One of `richtext.ALIGN_LEFT`, `richtext.ALIGN_CENTER` and `richtext.ALIGN_RIGHT`.
 Defaults to `richtext.ALIGN_LEFT`.
 Defines how the words of a line of text are positioned in relation the provided `position`.
 * `line_spacing` (number) - Value to multiply line height with.
 Set to a value lower than 1.0 to reduce space between lines and a value higher than 1.0 to increase space between lines.
 Defaults to 1.0.
+* `image_pixel_grid_snap` (boolean) - Set to true to position image on full pixels (positions rounded to nearest integer) to avoid effects of anti-aliasing.
+Defaults to false.

 The `fonts` table should have the following format: